-State Panel Says No Censure of Prosecutor In Noura Jackson Case
+State Panel Says No Censure of Prosecutor in Noura Jackson Case

 Jones and Weirich augmented Hammack’s testimony with telephone records.

-The panel’s 22-page decision said the rule requiring prosecutors to turn over exculpatory evidence applies when the evidence or information is “known by the prosecutor.”
+The professional responsibility panel’s 22-page decision said the rule requiring prosecutors to turn over exculpatory evidence applies when the evidence or information is “known by the prosecutor.”

-The panel said there are consequences for inadvertent mistakes, notably a reversal of the conviction, which was the result in the Jackson case appeal.
+The panel said there are consequences for inadvertent mistakes, notably a reversal of the conviction, which was the result in the Jackson case.

 The panel described the failure to disclose as an “isolated, inadvertent violation.”
 The group of attorneys also noted that Jones reported himself for the omission.